demon2202/OOPS-PYTHON/README.md

-# Object-Oriented Programming in Python with Vehicles
+# Object-Oriented Programming in Python

 Object-oriented programming (OOP) is a method of structuring a program by bundling related properties and behaviors into individual objects.
 In this tutorial, you'll learn the basics of object-oriented programming in Python with an example of vehicles.